 Another area of an RV that inspectors can check for are electrical issues.
 RVs have multiple electrical systems that need to be in working order in order for you to have a carefree and successful trip.
 From ceiling lights to a working fridge, to a working water pump and more, you want every aspect of your RV to be in working order or you will be dealing with more of a headache than you want to.
 Another electrical issue to consider is if your RV has slideouts and if those slideouts properly come in and out without any problems.
 Electrical runs throughout your RV and so many aspects of your RV depend on it working properly for you to have a great trip.

 While living in your home on wheels, something that makes your home feel comfy and cozy and functional is having your water all lined up and working well.
-A grey tank holds all of your water from your kitchen and bathroom faucets as well as your shower, and your black tank holds all of your toilet water.
-If you are wanting to boondock, which means you are camping without electrical power or water hookup, then you want to make sure your water pump is working well so you have water during your trip.
+An RV grey water tank holds all of your water from your kitchen and bathroom faucets as well as your shower, and your RV black water tank holds toilet water.
+If you are wanting to boondock, which means you are camping without electrical power or water hookup, then you want to make sure your RV water pump is working well so you have water during your trip.
 All of these issues can be covered by an RV inspector so any issue that arises is either taken care of before you hit the road or uncovered before you buy a brand new RV.

 Traveling in an RV is truly one the most amazing adventures!
 You can take your home on wheels wherever you want to visit next and make some incredible memories.
 Having a good RV is great for so many of life’s greatest moments.
 From using them for adventures, hotel rooms at kids sporting events, parked in your driveway for extra room when family visits, tailgating at football games, and more, RVs are truly an amazing investment!
 If you invest in a certified RV inspector in the beginning, you will be saving yourself from years of headaches or discoveries later on down the road.